meveridge/GoogleLookupField/README.md

 - Add the field to the Record view

 #Contributing
-Everyone is welcome to be involved by creating or improving existing Sugar repairs.
+Everyone is welcome to be involved by creating or improving the Google Lookup Field code.
 If you would like to contribute, please make sure to review the [CONTRIBUTOR TERMS](CONTRIBUTOR TERMS.pdf).
 When you update this [README](README.md), please check out the [contribution guidelines](CONTRIBUTING.md) for helpful hints and tips that will make it easier to accept your pull request.

 ## Contributors